binodmx/apim-python-api/README.md

 # apim-data-populator

 1. Create tenants, roles, users
-2. Add APIS of all types
+2. Add scope assignments for roles
+3. Add api categories
+4. Add rate limiting policies

 ## System Requirements
 You need the latest versions of `Python` and `PIP` installed in your machine.
 Then run these commands using pip to install required python packages.